Russia’s Luna 25 robo-probe crashed into the moon

 Russia launched the probe that was supposed to spend a year gathering data on the moon on August 11, the first moon mission in nearly 50 years and the first domestically made probe in modern Russia’s history.

-The unmanned robotic lander went into an “uncontrolled orbit and subsequently crashed,” Russia's space corporation Roscosmos said.
+The unmanned robotic lander went into an “uncontrolled orbit and subsequently crashed”, Roscosmos said.

 "The apparatus moved into an unpredictable orbit and ceased to exist as a result of a collision with the surface of the Moon," it said in a statement.

-Roscosmos said "abnormal situation" developed that its experts were investigating on August 19, before the probe went out of control.
-The agency said a preliminary analysis of Luna 25 mission issue suggests that a deviation between the actual and calculated parameters of the propulsion manoeuvre led to the spacecraft transitioning into an unintended orbit that resulted in a "collision with the lunar surface."
+Roscosmos said an "abnormal situation" developed that its experts were investigating on August 19, before the probe went out of control.
+The agency said a preliminary analysis of the Luna 25 mission issue suggests that a deviation between the actual and calculated parameters of the propulsion manoeuvre led to the spacecraft transitioning into an unintended orbit that resulted in a "collision with the lunar surface".

 “On August 19, in accordance with the Luna-25 flight programme, an impulse was provided to form its pre-landing elliptical orbit.
 At about 14:57 Moscow time, communication with the Luna-25 apparatus was interrupted.
 The measures taken on August 19 and 20 to search for the device and get in contact with it did not produce any results,” Roscosmos State Space Corporation said on its official Telegram channel.

 The mission marked Russia's first mission to the lunar surface since the 1970s.
-Roscosmos had originally cooperated with the European Space Agency (ESA) on the lunar program.
-However, after Russia's full-scale invasion of Ukraine in February 2022, ESA ended its work with Moscow and curtailed Russia’s access to international microchips and other technology.
+Roscosmos had originally cooperated with the European Space Agency (ESA) on the lunar programme.
+However, after Russia's full-scale invasion of Ukraine in February 2022, the ESA ended its work with Moscow and curtailed Russia’s access to international microchips and other technology.
 The Kremlin boasted before the launch that Luna 25 was the first ever “entirely domestically produced” space probe.

-Russia had anticipated the robot to spend a year gathering samples of rock and dust upon its landing at the moon's south pole and find data on how the moon was formed.
-The lunar south pole is of particular interest to scientists, who believe the permanently shadowed polar craters may contain water, which could be a source of air and fuel for future lunar missions.

 The crash will be a huge embarrassment to the Kremlin, which was using the launch to remind Russians of its former superpower status and was a high profile propaganda event for the Kremlin.